dalehenrich/PharoGs/README.md

 ^ otherObject @env0: become: self
 ```

-The selector `@env0:` allows one to call a method in an alternate method environment and in this case it is calling the [`become:` method in environment 0][5]
+The selector `@env0:` allows one to call a method in an alternate method environment and in this case it is calling the [`become:` method in method environment 0][5].

 Screen shot of tODE environment opened on ProtoObject class, browsing method environmen 0 methods: